gdmoney/fitness/README.md

 01.05 ***`Flex    `*** **pushups:** 20x10
 01.04 ***`Upper-1 `*** **bench press:** 135x12x4 • **pullups-OH:** 10x3
 01.03 ***`Lower-1 `*** **back squat:** 195x10x4 • **goblet squat:** 90x20x3
-- **Mon** - squat was moderate and form was good for the most part but I still need to keep the torso more upright; go up in weight next week. **Tue** - did bench press for the first time since June; no shoulder pain as of next morning; overhand pullups were tougher than usual, likely due to me sleeping poorly the night before. **Wed** - focused on explosiveness on the pushups. **Thur** -
+- **Mon** - squat was moderate and form was good for the most part but I still need to keep the torso more upright; go up in weight next week. **Tue** - did bench press for the first time since June; no shoulder pain as of next morning; overhand pullups were tougher than usual, likely due to me sleeping poorly the night before. **Wed** - focused on explosiveness on the pushups. **Thur** - got sick and sat the rest of the week out. **Recap** - not a great start to the year but it can only get better.

 *****
 ## 2021